Networking

 Strict mode

-Only explicitly allowed hosts are reachable:
+Only explicitly listed hosts are reachable:

 network: